Faculty & staff awards

 Excellence in Innovation Award

 The Excellence in Innovation Award is awarded to a faculty or staff member or team who is/are creative, has bright ideas and takes the initiative to create new processes, programs etc. in order to improve the School and assist in meeting our goals.
-The last Excellence in Innovation Award was presented in 2018 and has since been replaced with the Pillar Award.
+The last Excellence in Innovation Award was put on pause in 2019 but returned in 2023.

 2018